 - It’s quick: Court proceedings often take years.
 Most mediations, by contrast, are one-day sessions that end with the parties agreeing to a full and final settlement.

-- Lower cost: A fast resolution of the dispute dramatically reduces court costs, attorney’s fees and other litigation expenses.
+- Lower cost: A fast resolution of the dispute dramatically reduces you court costs, attorney’s fees and other litigation expenses.

 - You get to decide: Mediation is a completely voluntary process, and a mediation settlement is binding only if all the parties unanimously agree.
 This is exact opposite from litigation, where a judge, not the family, decides who wins and who loses.

 Mediation isn’t appropriate for every case.
 It can succeed only if you and the other parties are willing to compromise, so it’s not a good fit if any of you have a “win at any cost” attitude.”
-Arbitration may be a better choice when the parties simply want a faster process to get a decision.Here’s how mediation works:
+Arbitration may be a better choice when you simply want a faster process to get a decision.Here’s how mediation works:

 - The mediator schedules the mediation session at a time and location that permits all the parties and their attorneys to participate.
 Most mediations are planned as all-day sessions so that there is enough time for in-depth discussions and a full opportunity to come to agreement on a settlement.
 On occasion, half-day mediation sessions are scheduled for less complex matters.
 In either case, because the process is very focused, all parties and attorneys must clear their schedules for the whole session to avoid any interruptions.